 The device monitors a resistor-divided feedback voltage to detect overvoltage and undervoltage events.
 When the FB voltage becomes lower than 80% of the $V{INTREF}$ voltage, the UVP comparator detects and an internal UVP delay counter begins counting.
-After the 68-μs UVP delay time, the device latches OFF both high-side and low-side FETs drivers.
-The UVP function enables after the soft-start period is complete.
+After the 68-μs UVP delay time, the device enters hiccup mode and re-starts with a sleep time of 14 ms. The UVP function enables after the soft start period is complete.

-When the FB voltage becomes higher than 116% of the $V{INTREF}$ voltage, the OVP comparator detects and the circuit latches OFF the high-side MOSFET driver and turns on the low-side MOSFET until reaching a negative current limit $I{NOCL}$ .
-Upon reaching the negative current limit, the low-side FET is turned off, and the high-side FET is turned on again, for a proper on-time (determined by $V{IN}/V_O/f{SW}$ ).
-The device operates in this cycle until the output voltage is pulled down under the UVP threshold voltage for 68 μs.
+When the FB voltage becomes higher than 116% of the $V{INTREF}$ voltage, the OVP comparator detects and the circuit latches OFF the high-side MOSFET driver and turns on the low-side MOSFET until it reaches a negative current limit, $I{NOCL}$ .
+Upon reaching the negative current limit, the low-side FET is turned off and the high-side FET is turned on again, for the on-time determined by $V{IN}$ , $V{OUT}$ , and $f{SW}$ .
+The device operates in this cycle until the output voltage is pulled below the UVP threshold voltage for 68 μs.
 After the 68 μs UVP delay time, both the high-side FET and the low-side FET are latched OFF.
-The fault is cleared with a reset of VIN or by retoggling the EN pin.
+The fault is cleared with a reset of VIN or by re-toggling the EN pin.

-During the 68-μs UVP delay time, if the output voltage becomes higher than UV threshold, thus is not qualified for UV event, the timer will be reset to zero.
-When the output voltage triggers UV threshold again, the timer of the 68 μs re-starts.
+During the 68-μs UVP delay time, if output voltage becomes higher than UV threshold, thus is not qualified for UV event, the timer will be reset to zero.
+When the output voltage triggers the UV threshold again, the timer of the 68 μs re-starts.